Final laboratory test

 3. Diffusion rates are calculated from:

-1. measured distances and time report;
+1. average energy and time report;

 3. diffusion coefficients and time report;